Thanksgiving is cooking up a bit early here. We just had this tonight, and it received the seal of approval as far as savory stuffings go.

 - Transfer the stuffing and frying pan mixture to a large mixing bowl and blend in the parsley, thyme, sage, soup stock, and salt and pepper to taste.

 - If you’re baking this as a dressing, transfer the stuffing to a greased baking dish, cover with foil, and bake for 30 minutes.
 If you’re using it as stuffing, add it to the cavity of a turkey or other poultry.
+A 9-inch by 13-inch works, or something a bit smaller in size works as well.

 - Keep covered in a warm oven until ready to serve.